jiyu3/DR/README.md

 * Human-readable license.
 I'm going to make deeds like [Creative Commons do](https://creativecommons.org/licenses/by/3.0/).
 * Mashine-readable license.
 The license is written as XML and JSON.
 It helpes developer to implement automatic loyalty payment system.
 * Designated location and term.
-Licenser can designated where and when licensee can make derivative works.
+Licensor can designated where and when licensee can make derivative works.

 ## Types of licenses and their specifications